7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 When configuring the “User-Input” message block, make sure that you set the “reply type” to “Phone” and switch on the “save to system field” toggle.
 You will also want to set up an “action on successful input” to record the SMS opt-in.

 To get started quickly, grab our generic SMS consent template flow for free here.
-Save this template to your page, then customize the language to fit your business.
+Save this template to your page, then customize the language, similar to the SMS opt-in examples above, to fit your business.

 2. Offer an incentive with your message